Noncommunicable Diseases and How They Are Measured

 The Effect of Gender

 Lung cancer is the growth of malignant tumors in the lungs.
-Besides skin cancer, lung cancer is the second most common form of cancer in the world.
-Although nonsmokers also get lung cancer, about 80 percent of lung cancer cases are caused by firsthand tobacco smoke.
-Keep this in mind while looking at lung cancer death rates in highly developed countries, which are generally going down for men but up for women.
+It is the deadliest cancer, causing 1.8 million deaths in 2020.
+Although nonsmokers also get lung cancer, at least 80 percent of lung cancer deaths are associated with firsthand tobacco smoke.

 From Data to Your Day-to-Day Life

-As lifespans extend and infectious diseases increasingly come under control, noncommunicable diseases pose a new kind of challenge to the progress made in global health.
+As lifespans extend, noncommunicable diseases pose a new kind of challenge to the progress made in global health.
 While NCDs are on the rise globally, data shows that not every disease affects everyone in the same way.
 People’s level of risk of heart disease, dementia, and lung cancer depends on who they are, where they live, and the choices they make.